-Miles of sparkling and uncrowded beaches, stunning beach resorts, retirement and vacation communities, designer golf courses, thrilling surfing, and access to spontaneous trips to the picturesque mountain town of El Valle de Anton.
+Panama's Riviera has miles of sparkling uncrowded beaches, a variety of beach hotels and resorts, retirement and vacation communities, year-round designer golf courses, good surfing and proximity to the picturesque mountain town of El Valle de Anton.

 How To Get There

 By car or bus on a beautiful four lane highway from Panama City.
 You can rent a car, or take a bus from Albrook Terminal for a couple bucks.
 The taxi ride will cost you about $70 one way.
 Major resorts usually have transportation services from the Tocumen International Airport in Panama City.